petros-d/docs/enterprise/install-airgapped.md

       enabled: true
 ```

-A self-hosted Helm chart can be configured as follows:
+To configure a self-hosted Helm chart, add the following configuration to your `config.yaml` file:

 ```yaml
 # Example URL - replace with your own repository destination